foxleigh81/jackanory/docs/ai-assisted-development.md

 ## Project Structure & Naming

-- File naming: kebab-case (e.g., my-component.tsx).
+- File naming: lower kebab-case (e.g., my-component.tsx).
 - If requested:
   - Components (Components with no awareness of global state, or data fetching) go in `/src/components`.
   - Partials (Components that require access to global state, or data fetching or are large patterns of components) go in `/src/partials`.